notAI-tech/deepsegment/README.md

 # DeepSegment: A sentence segmenter that actually works!
 Note: For the original implementation please use the "master" branch of this repo.

-This implementation is trained on data from various sources. (v1 or the model in master branch is trained only on Tatoeba data).

-The Demo is available at http://bpraneeth.com/projects
+The Demo for deepsegment (en) + deeppunct is available at http://bpraneeth.com/projects/deeppunct

 # Installation:
 ```